 LAMP (A), has its own Scheme Administrators and Trustees, and can be used by new or existing Unum Registered Group Life policyholders where lump sum benefits are provided for PAYE taxed employees.
 Dependants’ pensions are not covered and Schedule D taxed individuals cannot be included as members.

-LAMP (EX) has its own Trustees and can be used by new or existing Unum Excepted Group Life policyholders, where benefits are provided by non-close companies for PAYE taxed employees.
-It is not available for close companies, Partnerships or Limited Liability Partnerships.
+LAMP (EX) has its own Trustees and can be used by new or existing Unum Excepted Group Life policyholders, where benefits are provided by companies for PAYE taxed employees.
+It is not available for Partnerships except Limited Liability Partnerships.

 Excepted Group Life Master Trust FAQs